waterfalls11/Government-of-Len-Webpage/emergency-message.md

 LEVEL OF RISK…  3 CONSIDERABLE RISK

 DETAILS…
-On Thursday in Len and surrounding areas, atmospheric conditions will favor severe weather.
-Model guidance suggests that storms will develop, but a cap may be in place.
-Some models suggest the cap breaking, others say it will not.
-We are uncertain on whether storm mode will be discrete or QLCS, though the majority of models suggest discrete, favoring wind and hail threats.
-Exact threats, and the intensities of storms that do develop are uncertain.
-Some models say that Len will not be impacted by any severe weather, but most that do are experimental.
+Today, there is a risk of severe weather.
+The northward extent of the risk area is now more clear, but still uncertain.
+Model guidance is not clear on whether the northward extent of the threat area will be into Len.
+A SEVERE STORM AWARE or TORNADO AWARE is unlikely today, but still remain vigilant for rapidly changing weather conditions, as models arent always perfect.
+The tornado and wind hazards aren't as high as they are south of us, but hail is a concern which could reach 2 inches (5 cm) or more.
+Storms are expected to impact land anywhere from 2 PM to 5 PM (14:00 to 17:00)

-GRANULAR RISK LEVELS…
+GRANULAR RISK LEVELS:
-TORNADO: LEVEL 3
+TORNADO: LEVEL 1
-WIND: LEVEL 3
+WIND: LEVEL 1
 HAIL: LEVEL 3

-NEXT ISSUANCE… 26 MAR 2026 @ 10:00 - 12:00 CDT
+NEXT ISSUANCE… 26 MAR 2026 @ 13:00 - 14:00 CDT

 # Information - Severe Weather Bulletins
 1 - Low Risk